 STANDARD SIX ~ The Midwife shall confer and collaborate with other healthcare professionals, including other midwives, as is necessary to professionally meet the client's needs.
-When the client's condition or needs exceed the midwives' scope of practice or personal practice guidelines, she shall consult with and refer to a physician or other appropriate healthcare provider.
+When the client's condition or needs exceed the Midwife's scope of practice or personal practice guidelines, the Midwife shall consult with and refer to a physician or other appropriate healthcare provider.